- Entertainment and Media

-I recommend listening to The Other as it is a great introduction.
+Recommended listening: The Other as it is a great introduction to his style.

 Number 4: Cher Lloyd

 Cher Lloyd auditioned for the X Factor with the song Turn My Swag On by Soulja Boy.
-She made it all the way to the finals but was eliminated in fourth place due to having the fewest public votes.
-She has an extremely unique voice that some people find a nnoying, as well as a tendency to mix rapping into her songs.
-Her cover of Stay on X Factor, however, proved the Cher can actually sing.
+She made it all the way to the finals, but was eliminated in fourth place due to having the fewest public votes.
+She has an extremely unique voice that some people find annoying, and tends to mix rapping into her songs.
+Her cover of Stay on X Factor, however, proved the Cher can actually sing as well.

 Number 3: Christina Perri